GabrieleFerrario/ComputerVisionProject/README.md

 # Overview

-This project is for the master course of Visual Information Processing and Management from Università Milano Bicocca.
+This project is for the master course of Visual Information Processing and Management from University Milano Bicocca.

 The developed systems allow the user: